PintoGideon/Algorithms/Nth Fibonacci/Fibonacci.md

 Question: Find the nth Fibonacci

-I am using a recursive alogirthm to solve this problem and would need a base case.
+I am using a recursive algorithm to solve this problem and would need a base case.

 ### Base Conditions: